PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security/index.md

 As a result, any pie

-### Laptops without Firmware Protection

-### Laptops with Insufficient Firmware Updates

-### Ancient laptops

 ## Better Products

 ![Thinkpad](thinkpad.jpg)

 ### Dell Latitude/Precision

-Dell business laptops have the best firmware among all laptops I have personally evaluated.
+Dell business laptops have the best firmware security among all laptops I have personally evaluated.
 However, they are not without faults that you should be aware of:

 - There is a default BIOS recovery password tied to the device serial number.
 You can disable this by enabling the [Master Password Lockout](https://www.dell.com/support/kbdoc/en-us/000180749/dell-client-products-unauthorized-bios-password-reset-tools) setting.
 - Dell sometimes forget to update the firmware for certain products like the Latitude 9440 and Latitude 9450 to LVFS.
 Be sure to check your device [update history](https://www.fwupd.org/lvfs/devices/) before purchasing any device, especially from Dell.